rec/dtyper/README.rst

 with the correct defaults.

-``dtyper.dataclass`` is a decorator that takes a ``typer`` command and makes a datatype from it, wrapping either a function or a callable class.
+``dtyper.dataclass`` is a decorator that takes a ``typer`` command and makes a dataclass from it, wrapping either a function or a callable class.

-See test_dtyper.py for examples of use.
+See ``test_dtyper.py`` for examples of use.